-As per last week’s blog, there is a quite a bit of practicing diversity for diversity’s sake going on.
+As per last week’s blog, there is quite a bit of practicing diversity for diversity’s sake going on.
 The so-called diversity for optics narrative.

-Apparently, there are two schools of thought that influence plus determine the impact of diversity in organizations.
+Apparently, there are two schools of thought that influence, plus determine the impact of diversity in organizations.

 The choice of diversity philosophy the organization deploys, determines the extent diversity and inclusion practices result in signature value-creation for the organization.